-Table 4-1 - CryoSat products affected by instrument and/or processing issues during cycle #99
+Table 4-1 - CryoSat products affected by instrument and/or processing issues during cycle #108

-The Processing Quality Error Flag is set by the L1B processor during the processing of the data.
-It is an automated check by the processor and the flag is set when the percentage of quality checks successfully passed during the ISP processing is below the minimum acceptable threshold (50%).
+The CAL1 correction flag is set by the L1B processor during the processing of the data.
+It is an automated check by the processor and the flag is set when a record within a product has not had the CAL1 correction applied.

 Users are advised to take note if their product is affected by this error, however this flag may only affect one or a few records so this does not necessarily mean the data product cannot be utilised.